yhoshino11/issues/README.md

 # Github Issues
-- List Github Issues on any opensource repository for you <3
+- List Github Issues on any opensource repository for you :heart:

 ## How to Use